-As reported by Huffington Post, well-known CNN political commentator and analyst, Angela Rye was subjected to a humiliating vaginal pat-down prior to boarding a regular flight from Detroit to New York.
+As reported by Huffington Post, well-known CNN political commentator and analyst, Angela Rye was subjected to a humiliating vaginal pat-down before boarding a regular flight from Detroit to New York.

 Rye believed she had been sexually assaulted.
 She reported the incident.
 Her solution?
-Better technological screening so as to remove the need for this potentially invasive pat down procedure.
+Better technological screening to remove the need for this potentially invasive pat down procedure.